lyzadanger/JSoT/README.md

 * Capacitive:
 * Cape:
 * **Cathode**:
-    electrode through which _[conventional current](#conventional-current)_ leaves (flows out of) a polarized device.
+    electrode through which _[conventional current](#conventional-current)_ leaves (flows out of) a polarized device
 * CISC:
 * **Conventional current**<a name="conventional-current"></a>:
-    mental model envisioning current as running from positive to negative in a circuit.
+    mental model envisioning current as running from positive to negative in a circuit
 * Continuity:
 * **[cylon.js](glossary/CYLONJS.md)**:
-    JavaScript framework for robotics, physical computing, and the Internet of Things.
+    JavaScript framework for robotics, physical computing, and the Internet of Things
 * Current:

 ### D